screwdriver-cd/guide/docs/user-guide/quickstart.md

 ### Stages

 `Jobs` can be grouped to form a `stage` to convey the role of the jobs that are performing actions to achieve the same goal.
 For example, CI jobs can be grouped as integration, while CD jobs as deployment.
+A stage can contain one or more jobs, however a job is only allowed to be part of one single stage.

 ### Workflow

 The `requires` keyword denotes the order that jobs will run.
 Requires is a single job name or array of job names.
 Special keywords like `~pr` or `~commit` indicate that the job will run after certain Git events occur:

 - `requires: ~pr` job runs when a pull request is opened; reruns when a commit/push event is made to that same pull request
+  - please note that stages configuration is not currently supported on PR workflow
 - `requires: ~commit` job runs when a PR is merged or a commit/push is made directly to the defined SD branch; also runs when the Start button is clicked in the UI

 ### Steps